Delain: 2014–2020: The Human Contradiction to Apocalypse & Chill

 On 23 January 2014, Delain announced that they would release a new album entitled The Human Contradiction.
 It was released on 5 April 2014 in Europe, and on 8 April 2014 in North America.

 Drummer Sander Zoer stepped down from the band on 4 June 2014 for personal reasons; though he would continue working behind the scenes of Delain.
 Ruben Israel was announced at the same time as his replacement.

 The band brought with them Merel Bechtold as a second guitarist for their UK tour in November 2014.
 Bassist Otto Schimmelpenninck van der Oije suffered an injury on 26 November 2014, when he was accidentally hit by a streamer cannon, causing his left testicle to rupture.
 This incident was said to be caused by uncertain stage positioning, as there were six people onstage instead of the usual five.
 While he was recovering, the band used pre-recorded bass parts.
 No permanent damage was done, and Schimmelpenninck van der Oije resumed touring in January 2015.
 Merel Bechtold filled in for guitarist Timo Somers until February, due to Somers' full schedule.

 Delain toured with Sabaton and Battle Beast, and also North America with Sabaton as support for Nightwish for the first half of 2015 and returned to Latin America during October as support of them.
-Delain toured as support again for Nightwish's tour on the second North American leg in 2016 with Sonata Arctica.
+Delain toured as support again for Nightwish in North America in 2016 with Sonata Arctica.
 This made it the fourth year in a row the band had toured in the United States and Canada.

 On 19 October 2015, Delain made recurring touring guitarist Merel Bechtold a permanent member.